 7. Powerstep Protech Control Full

-The heel cup is deeper than average, which means your foot will be snugly and securely anchored no matter how much you move.
+The heel cup is deeper than average.
+Your foot will be snugly and securely anchored no matter how much you move.

 This is a big plus when you have high arches, even though it’s focused on the heel instead of the arch.
 Keeping the foot firmly in place reduces the chance of it rolling over.